APogue/APogue.github.io/_posts/posts/2024-10-15-Accountability-in-Aftermath.md

 			- The non-affiliates at UCLA were carrying weapons, harassing and spewing hate speech, getting aggressive and physical---none of this qualifies as trespassing?

+			- He negotiated with the encampment, at least

 	- “The University of California has consistently opposed calls for boycotts against and divestment from Israel,” the statement said.
 “While the University affirms the right of our community members to express diverse viewpoints, a boycott of this sort impinges on the academic freedom of our students and faculty and the unfettered exchange of ideas on our campuses.”

 	- "In 2011, the Occupy Wall Street protests at UC Davis drew international attention when peaceful activists were pepper sprayed by the university’s police department.
 In the end, students won a $1 million settlement from UC Davis."